pvillareal/coding-practice-php/README.md

 ### Why create something like this?
 A personal reminder that I am not dumb and I tend to over-think solutions.
-Hopefully if I ever encounter these questions again, I can be calm about answering them.
+Hopefully if I ever encounter these questions again, I can calm down and be reminded of how I approached the problem.